andrew-johnson-4/lsts-tutorial/src/tutorial/types.md

 A Type describes a property of a Term.
 Terms are multifaceted and can be described from a variety of perspectives.
-Term can have multiple properties, so they can also have multiple Types.
+A Term can have multiple properties, so Terms can also have multiple Types.

 Each Term is associated with a singular Type Expression.
 A Type Expression represents all properties of that term, structured in Conjunctive Normal Form (CNF).